-Inquiries concerning requests for application forms and other material should be addressed to Director of Admissions, University of West Georgia, Carrollton, Georgia 30118-4400, or by calling 678-839-4000.
+Inquiries concerning requests for application forms and other material should be addressed to Office of Admissions, University of West Georgia, Carrollton, Georgia 30118-4400, or by calling 678-839-5600.

-While every effort will be made to ensure accuracy of the material stated herein, (the Institution) reserves the right to change any provision listed in this catalog, including but not limited to academic requirements for graduation and availability of courses and programs of study without actual notice to individual students.
+While every effort will be made to ensure accuracy of the material stated herein, the University of West Georgia reserves the right to change any provision listed in this catalog, including but not limited to academic requirements for graduation and availability of courses and programs of study without actual notice to individual students.
 Every effort will be made to keep students advised of such changes.